NFL notebook: WR Jeudy agrees to terms with Broncos | Sports-Games

 The Denver Broncos agreed to terms with rookie wide receiver Jerry Jeudy on a four-year deal, the team and player both announced Thursday.
 Based on his draft slot, Jeudy's deal is worth $15.2 million.
 Like all first-round picks, his deal has a fifth-year team option.

-Jeudy, who was the 15th overall pick of the 2020 NFL Draft, was the second wide receiver taken in the draft behind Alabama's Henry Ruggs III.
+Jeudy, who was the 15th overall pick of the 2020 NFL Draft, was the second wide receiver taken in the draft behind his Alabama teammate, Henry Ruggs III.
 Ruggs was selected by the Raiders with the 12th overall pick.
 Jeudy caught 77 passes for 1,163 yards and 10 touchdowns in 2019, marking his second consecutive season with 1,000-plus yards and double-digit scores.

 Jeudy caught 159 passes for 2,742 yards and 26 touchdowns in three seasons with the Crimson Tide. --The Dallas Cowboys agreed to terms with rookie wide receiver CeeDee Lamb on a four-year deal worth $14.01 million, according to multiple reports.